jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_/Creating custom components _Alpha_.md

   - type: component.custom-component
     # Reference the name of the custom component file in the componentId property
     componentId: custom-card
-    # Give the component an instanceId allowing it to be used in different instances
+    # Give the component an instanceId allowing it to be used in different
+    # instances.
     instanceId: cardId
   # Multiple custom components can be referenced in a single jig
   - type: component.custom-component
     componentId: custom-view
-    # Give the component an instanceId allowing it to be used in different instances
+    # Give the component an instanceId allowing it to be used in different
+    # instances.
     instanceId: viewId
 ```